dbacsik/chowdown/_recipes/brown-rice.md

 ---

 Basic brown rice in an instant pot.
+From https://www.pressurecookrecipes.com/instant-pot-brown-rice/.
+15 min is too short for my taste.